My friend calls this Goth Soup. It is a dark dark soup that provides such great joie de vivre on a cold night.

-This recipe for Turtle Beans can be slow cooked in the Rice Cooker on the slow-cook setting, in a slow cooker or on the st. Turtle Beans have a dense, earthy texture and flavor, slightly salty and reminiscent of mushrooms.
-This dish can be used as a thick soup, or served over rice.
+This recipe for Turtle Beans (also called Black Beans) can be slow cooked either in the Rice Cooker on the slow-cook setting, in a dedicated slow cooker, or on the stove.
+Turtle Beans have a dense, earthy texture and flavour, slightly salty and reminiscent of mushrooms.
+It can be served as a thick soup, or served like a lentil stew over rice.

-The recipe is for a slow cooked version, but it can be adapted for the stove top.
+The recipe is the slow cooked version, but it can be adapted for the stove top.
 I have also made this soup with whole masoor – whole red lentils – with great success.
+I would guess that means it would also work with Beluga Beans Horse Gram, and du Puy Lentils.

 2 Tblspn or more ghee or olive oil